Meet Our Attorneys

 Fax: 843-524-6973

 Ashley joined the firm in 2022, following a move to Beaufort from Walterboro, SC.
 Ashley served as Probate Judge for Colleton County from 2011 to 2022.
 Her practice focuses on estate planning, estate settlement, and probate matters.
+Ashley was also recently certified as a SC Circuit Court Mediator.
+Utilizing her experience as a probate judge, she is focusing her mediation practice on probate-related matters.
 Outside of work, Ashley enjoys running and spending time with her husband and two children, especially at Edisto Beach.

 Contact us to schedule a consultation.